 Choose four or five vegetables.
 Try to get as many colors as possible.
 Some great choices are eggplant, potatoes, peppers of various colors, broccoli florets, and onions.

-Preheat your oven to 425° F or 215°C. Thoroughly rinse your vegetables, then chop into pieces a bit larger than bite-sized, since they’ll shrink to the perfect size during roasting.
+Preheat your oven to 215° C (425° F).
+Thoroughly rinse your vegetables, then chop into pieces a bit larger than bite-sized.
+They’ll shrink to the perfect size during roasting.
 If you are including broccoli or cauliflower, use a paring knife to remove the skin from the stems leading to the florets.

 Now put all your chopped vegetables into a mixing bowl and add some olive oil, Italian herb seasoning, and salt.
-Mix everything until the vegetables are thoroughly coated in oil.
+Mix everything to thoroughly coat the vegetables in oil.

 If your vegetables include eggplant, hard squash, or root vegetables like potatoes or carrots, load them in a single layer onto your baking sheet and put them in the oven for 10 to 15 minutes.
-At that point flip them over and add your remaining vegetables to the sheet, then bake another 10 to 20 minutes.
+Then flip them over and add your remaining vegetables to the sheet, and bake another 10 to 20 minutes.

 Alternately, if you’re not using any of the above coarse vegetables, just cook everything you have for 15 or 20 minutes, flipping vegetables midway through for best results.

 That’s all there is to it—you are now officially an expert at roasting vegetables.
 My final piece of advice is to not let yourself fall into a rut by roasting the same vegetables every time.
 Whenever possible, include vegetables hitting their peak of season, and always go for something new.
+As with salads and stir-fries, try to get as many differed colored vegetables as possible into each batch.
 If you constantly change things up, you could eat roasted vegetables every day without it ever becoming monotonous.

 - Are you a garlic lover?
 If so, and you’re roasting eggplant, hard squash, or roots, those vegetables need enough time in the oven that you can also roast garlic simultaneously.
-Break off as many cloves as you like, but don’t peel them.
-Just coat them with oil and herbs along with your other vegetables.
-After roasting, the skins will come right off without effort.
 Roasted garlic has a remarkably mellow flavor and a wonderfully rich texture.
-After removing the skin, you can eat the cloves whole, or mash them and stir in a little olive oil to be spread on bread.
+After removing the skin, you can eat the cloves whole, or mash them and mix with olive oil as a sensational spread for French baguettes and other breads.

-- Italian herb seasoning mixes are the most popular choice for roasting vegetables, but almost any other spice mix will produce excellent results.
-Experimenting with different seasonings will radically change up your the flavors of your roasted vegetables.
+- Italian herb seasoning mixes are a popular choice for roasting vegetables, but almost any other spice mix will produce excellent results.
+Experimenting with different seasonings will radically change up the flavors of your roasted vegetables.

 - Another way to jazz things up is to put all your veggies back into the mixing bowl after roasting and add a few squirts of balsamic vinegar along with some freshly-ground black pepper.
 Give everything a final mix to coat the vegetables and then serve.